George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 The short answer is…no.

 That’s why target audience profiles are so important.
-These are helpful tools that advertisers can use to clearly define who their customers are and build key audience segments for optimized targeting.
+These are helpful tools that advertisers can use to clearly define who their target customers are and build key audience segments for optimization.

-Still getting started with audience profiles or looking to upgrade the ones you already have?
+Still getting started with target audience profiles or looking to upgrade the ones you already have?

 Here’s what you need to know.